Raimel Tapia Player Props: Red Sox vs. Diamondbacks

-Raimel Tapia -- 1-for-3 in his last game -- will be in action for the Boston Red Sox versus the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on May 26 at 9:40 PM ET.
+On Saturday, Raimel Tapia (hitting .333 in his past 10 games) and the Boston Red Sox face the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
+First pitch is at 7:15 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Angels.
+He had two hits (going 2-for-5 with an RBI) in his last game against the Diamondbacks.

 Raimel Tapia Game Info & Props vs. the Diamondbacks